 Manually Adjusted Theme

-You can override the defualt tabulator styling in document, or simply edit the provided tabulator.min.css file to make your own custom theme.
+You can override the default tabulator styling in document, or simply edit the provided tabulator.min.css file to make your own custom theme.